SWASTIK-CHAMOLA/ubuntu/README.md

 #start
 starting git and github on ubuntu <br>
-this editing is done on edit of github
+this editing is done on edit of github <br>
+Author <SWASTIK CHAMOLA>